fysoul17/QuasarUnityTools/README.md

 ```
 ### AdvancedJoystick

-Added few function based on Unity standard assets' 'Joystick' script as standard joystick only provides simple function whereas 'AdvancedJoystick' provides more such as 'Rectangular joystick', 'Single/dual joystick' and 'dynamic joystick' function.
+Added few function based on Unity standard assets' 'Joystick' script as standard joystick only provides simple function whereas 'AdvancedJoystick' provides more such as 'Circle joystick', 'Single/dual joystick' and 'Dynamic joystick' function.

 Check __Dual joystick Prefab__ in Sample folder if needed.
 __IMPORTANT__: As standard joystick does, it __only works on Mobile Platform.__